kemzeb/habiter/README.md

 ## Usage
 If you installed habiter with pip, simply call `habiter` anywhere within the shell to interact with the command line interface.

-If you cloned the repo, use the following (assuming 'python3' is your __global path variable__ and your on the project root directory):
+If you cloned the repo, use the following (assuming 'python3' is your __global path variable__ and your in the project root directory):

 `python3 -m habiter.internal.run`